zhousarah/azure-compute-docs/articles/impact-reporting/CreatingLogicApp.md

 9. Click on the "HTTP" block and update the "Authentication" to the managed identity created in the prerequisites.
 Click "Save" to save the changes.

 10. Navigate to "Overview" and click "Run" to test the flow.
-Results will be displated under "Run History".
+Results will be displayed under "Run History."

 11. (Optional) Return to the Logic App screen in Azure Portal.
 Navigate to "Settings" -> "Application Insights" and click on the hyperlink to the Application Insights resource.
-Navigate to "Monitoring" -> "Alerts".
-Click "Create" -> "Alert Rule".
+Navigate to "Monitoring" -> "Alerts."
+Click "Create" -> "Alert Rule."
 From here, you can create an alert rule to notify on failures.